A Morning Without Disaster

 just as it did one moment ago,

-this gentle flow of the silent stream
+the gentle flow of a silent stream

 you never slow down enough